baby-loris/bla/REFERENCE.md

 ## Express Middleware
 ```
-var apiMiddleware = require('bla').apiMiddleware(methodPathPattern, options)
+var apiMiddleware = require('bla').apiMiddleware(api, options)
 ```
 The middleware adds a route path for API to your Express application.
-You need to pass `methodPathPattern` as you did for Api class or an Api instance itself.
+You need to pass Api instance.

 **Note.** The middleware always proxies an express request to an executed method.